 For Balance Transfers

 It’s never a good idea to carry debt, but sometimes it’s unavoidable.
-To take the interest-rate sting out of carrying a credit card balance, the Discover it® Balance Transfer offers a 0% APR on balance transfers for the first 18 months (transfer fee will apply).
+To take the interest-rate sting out of carrying a credit card balance, the Discover it® Balance Transfer offers an introductory APR on balance transfers for a promotional period (transfer fee will apply).

 Make sure to pay your balance before the end of your offer term to avoid paying interest.